weaponsforge/worldsbeyond/README.md

 ## worldsbeyond

-A game set in a medieval-fantasy setting where character find their life's meaning and purpose, and the World's existence.
+A game set in a medieval-fantasy setting where characters find their life's meaning and purpose, and the World's existence.

-All characters have a pre-defined role and path, except for a certain Character.
+All characters have a pre-defined roles and paths, except for a certain Character.
 Or several Characters.

 ### Requirements